We are doing science for policy

 To search specific datasets or collections, the JRC Data Catalogue opens access to our data.

-The JRC MARS bulletins offer in a near real time and in an operational context analyses and information on crop growth conditions and yield forecast at EU28 level and neighbouring countries like Ukraine, Black Sea area and Maghreb.
+The JRC MARS bulletins offer in a near real time and in an operational context analyses and information on crop growth conditions and yield forecast at EU level and neighbouring countries like the UK, Ukraine, Black Sea area and Maghreb.

 The bulletin archive gathers all bulletins published since 1997.
 The crops covered are wheat, barley, rice, maize, rye, triticale, rapeseed, sunflower, sugar beet, potato and pastures.